May 23, 2024 10:00 EST

 Auction: Russian Works of Art, May 23, 2024

-• Featuring an Important Circa 1775 Jeweled Snuff Box with a Portrait of Empress Catherine II
+• An Important Circa 1775 Jeweled Snuff Box with a Portrait of Empress Catherine II Tops $70k

 • Consignments Are Currently Being Accepted for Future Auctions